 NNU's graduate theological online education programs are fully online, with no residential requirements whatsoever.
 Enrolling in just one course a time, MDIVCS students can complete their studies in roughly 30 months.
 Students in our MDIVCS program may transfer up to 32 semester credits from their previous graduate degree, complete a free online orientation, and 42 credits in their pastoral ministry core, for a total of 74 semester credits.

 Financial aid is available for those who qualify, or students may take advantage of a zero interest monthly payment plan.
 Avoid expensive travel costs associated with modular programs at other seminaries, not to mention costly time away from home and your workplace.
-Tuition discounts up to 25 percent are also available to assigned Nazarene clergy.
+Tuition discounts are also available to some assigned Nazarene clergy.

 BIBL6760 — Old Testament Interpretation (3 Credits)